Sheharyar24/Youtube-Transcript-Discord-Bot/README.md

     ```
     The bot will reply with an embed containing the channel's statistics.

+- Add a channel to monitor for new uploads:
+    ```
+    !AddChannel <channel_id>
+    ```
+    The bot will start monitoring this channel and post a notification in your server when a new video is uploaded.

 ---

 ## Roadmap

-- [ ] Notify when a new video is uploaded to a channel.
+- [x] Notify when a new video is uploaded to a channel.
 - [ ] Fetch and display video transcripts automatically.
+- [ ] Add more notification and configuration options.

 ---